Assan Musa Camara: Political career

 Camara was later appointed by Governor Sir Edward Henry Windley to the executive council as a minister without portfolio and held that position until 1961, when he was appointed minister of education after the appointment of Pierre Sarr N'Jie as chief minister.
 He joined the United Party (UP) and successfully defended his seat for Kantoura constituency as a UP candidate in the 1962 election.

 In 1963, he switched to the People's Progressive Party (PPP).
 He was appointed minister of education, labour and social welfare in November 1963.
 He was later appointed the minister of external affairs in January 1968 until 1974, the period which saw Gambia develop close ties with Guinea and Cape Verde during his time in office.

 In September 1972, he was appointed vice president following the dismissal and resignation of Sheriff Mustapha Dibba.
 While he was still vice president, he became minister of local government and lands.
 A few months later, he converted to Islam and adopted the name Assam Musa.
 After the 1977 election, he was appointed minister of finance and trade and was replaced by Alieu Badara Njie as vice president.
 He also served briefly as minister of education.
-In August 1978, he once again becomes vice president when Njie resigned.
+In August 1978, he once again became vice president when Njie resigned.

 1981 Coup attempt and aftermath

 During the failed 1981 coup, as a senior minister in Banjul, he played an important role in resisting the coup attempt and actions helped persuade the Senegalese government to intervene to restore President Dawara.

 He came under the president's suspicion of backing independent candidates in the Upper River Division in the 1982 general election.
 After the election, he lost the vice presidency and dropped out from the cabinet.
 He resigned from the PPP on 4 February 1986.
-Later that same month, he does the Gambia People's Party (GPP), along with two former ministers.
+Later that same month, he formed the Gambia People's Party (GPP), along with two former ministers.

 After the 1994 coup, the GPP was banned and he himself was barred from standing in the parliament.
 In December 2002, the United Democratic Party (UDP) was reported to appoint Camara as its national chairman but Camara himself turned it down.
 In January 2005, he supported the National Alliance for Democracy and Development (NADD), which he was chosen as its chairman.
 Tensions within the NADD led to his resignation on 7 March 2006, and he retired from politics soon after.

 He died in Banjul on 15 September 2013, aged 90, after a long illness and was buried in Old Jeshwang Cemetery, Kanifang.